 Instructor: Brian Colangelo, LCSW, CADC The purpose of this course is to help substance use treatment providers understand the implementation of medications used to treat substance use disorders (MAT) and provide context for how to both access and fit in available treatment options.
 The class is designed to help improve the intersectionality of therapy and counseling and medication assisted treatment.
 For too long, these modalities have existed in different realms and yet patient outcomes are improved when they’re collaborated.

-The purpose of this course is to help substance use treatment providers understand the implementation of medications used to treat substance use disorder and how to integrate therapeutic interventions by developing direct clinical skills such as assessment, analysis and documentation.
-Medication Assisted Treatment (MAT) is the use of prescribed medications to normalize brain chemistry, block the euphoric effects of alcohol and opioids, relieve physiological cravings, and normalize body functions.
+The class is designed to help non-prescribers better understand how MAT works and to integrate therapeutic interventions by developing direct clinical skills such as assessment, analysis and documentation.
+The class is designed to help non-prescribers better understand how MAT works and to integrate therapeutic interventions by developing direct clinical skills such as assessment, analysis and documentation.
+Medication Assisted Treatment (MAT) is the use of prescribed medications such as Suboxone, Methadone, Vivitrol and Narcan to normalize brain chemistry, block the euphoric effects of alcohol and opioids, relieve physiological cravings, and normalize body functions.
 Evidence has shown that both MAT and substance abuse counseling are highly effective in the various stages of treating substance use disorders.
-However, these two interventions are often polarized away from each other rather than integrated successfully together.
-This course will help practitioners learn direct and specific clinical skills how to assimilate the benefits into their practice.
+An important component of the class will discuss access to MAT, from both a clinical and structural perspective, particularly looking at barriers that have exist in regard to oppression, racism and institutional discrimination.

 Instructor: Nathalie Edmond, PsyD

-107: New and Innovative Approaches to Treatment By Providing Multiple Pathways to Recovery
+105: Innovative Approaches to Treatment By Providing Multiple Pathways to Recovery

 Instructor: Bob Lynn, EdD, LPC